 He played a total of eight times in 2003-04, scoring his first and only Gunners goal in an FA Cup victory over Middlesbrough, but was only laying the foundations for a career away from Arsenal when he moved on loan to newly-promoted Norwich City that summer.

-Injuries forced the England international to retire early, and he recently opened up about the struggles he faced during his career.
+Injuries forced the England international to retire early, and he has since opened up about the struggles he faced during his career.

 'To retire was so liberating’

 — BBC 5 Live Sport (@5liveSport) March 29, 2019

 Another to make his Gunners debut in the 2003-04 season.
 Spicer was given a brief run-out against Rotherham United in the League Cup, but that would be his only appearance for the club before he left for Bournemouth midway through the following season.

 The midfielder stuck around in the Football League until 2013, last playing just shy of his 30th birthday.

 Thomas was made to wait for his Arsenal debut, with the north Londoner having spent two spells on loan with QPR before earning some League Cup action against Rotherham, West Brom and Middlesbrough.

 He would end up playing top-flight football for four different clubs before retiring in 2017, though he didn’t reach double figures in the league for either Portsmouth or Crystal Palace.

 — West Bromwich Albion (@WBA) May 23, 2015